-Green Deal-related data mainly belong to the geospatial information realm, that is "information concerning phenomena implicitly or explicitly associated with a location relative to the Earth" [15].
-Geographic Information is represented and conveyed through (geo)spatial data that is "any data with a direct or indirect reference to a specific location or geographical area" [16].
+Relevant data for Green Deal applications is available from an ever-increasing set of sources, providing both geospatial and non-geospatial data.
+However, the geospatial dimension of data continues to serve as a potent tool for integrating and combining datasets that would otherwise be challenging, if not impossible, to use together [5].
+Data belonging to the geospatial information realm can be defined as "information concerning phenomena implicitly or explicitly associated with a location relative to the Earth" [9].
+Geographic Information is represented and conveyed through (geo)spatial data that is "any data with a direct or indirect reference to a specific location or geographical area" [10].
 The geoinformation world is characterized by great complexity with many actors involved, including:

-- Data producers who acquire observations (e.g., through sensors); - Data providers who distribute data managing data centres, long-term preservation archives, Spatial Data Infrastructures, etc. - Overarching initiatives that influence the geoinformation world, designing new solutions, building disciplinary or interdisciplinary systems of systems, managing high-level expert groups, etc. - Technology providers who develop and distribute technological solutions for geospatial data management and sharing - Cloud providers who manage complex infrastructures on behalf of other actors such as data providers or application developers - Application developers who make use of data to build applications for end-users - End-users who utilize data
+- Data producers who acquire observations (e.g., through sensors); - Data providers who distribute data managing data centres, long-term preservation archives, Spatial Data Infrastructures, etc. - Overarching initiatives that influence the geoinformation world, designing new solutions, building disciplinary or interdisciplinary systems of systems, managing high-level expert groups, etc. - Technology providers who develop and distribute technological solutions for geospatial data management and sharing - Cloud providers who manage complex infrastructures on behalf of other actors such as data providers or application developers

+- Application developers who make use of data to build applications for end-users - End-users who utilize data

-In such a context, interoperability is clearly perceived as one of the main issues, even considering only its technological facet.
+In such a context, interoperability is clearly perceived as one of the main challenges, even considering only its technological facet.
 Indeed, actions and concerns of different actors have an impact in terms of technological choices.

 - Data producers are mostly focused on data and metadata models and formats.
-Multiple standards have been defined addressing issues which are specific for different disciplinary domains, such as HDF, netCDF and GRIB for EO data, ESRI Shapefile or OGC GML for feature type information, and many others.
+Multiple standards have been defined addressing issues which are specific for different disciplinary domains, such as HDF, netCDF and GRIB for EO data, ESRI Shapefile or OGC GML or GeoPackage for feature type information, and many others.
 Proprietary formats are still widespread. - Data providers are mainly focused on data sharing services.
 As for data models and formats, several standards have been designed and adopted in different disciplinary domains.
 For example, in the biodiversity context TDWG standards are widely adopted, in the meteo-ocean community THREDDS Data Server is a widespread technology.
-OGC standard services are commonly adopted in the GIS community.
-Light specifications like KML (now an OGC standard) or OpenSearch are also common.
-OAI-PMH is a standard for long-term preservation archives.

-- Overarching initiatives influence technological aspects in several ways, in particular on data management (e.g., the Data Management Plan guidelines in Horizon Europe programme), data harmonization (e.g., WMO information systems specifications) and data sharing, including policy (e.g., RDA). - Technology providers contribute to the heterogeneity providing many different competing solutions for geospatial data sharing.
-While some of them have adoption of standards as an objective, others (often from big players) prefer to push their own proprietary solutions. - Cloud providers affect technologies providing new data storage and processing capabilities requiring new solutions for integration with traditional systems. - Application developers contribute to the heterogeneity of the geoinformation world because they provide geospatial applications adopting different technologies, from operating systems and related ecosystems (e.g., Linux, Microsoft, Apple, Google Android), to development platforms (e.g., Java, Python, Javascript) and libraries.
+OGC standard web services are commonly adopted in the GIS community.
+Light specifications like KML (now an OGC standard), OpenSearch, STAC and others are also common.
+OAI-PMH is a standard for long-term preservation archives. - Overarching initiatives influence technological aspects in several ways, in particular on data management (e.g., the Data Management Plan guidelines in Horizon Europe programme, the FAIR and CARE principles, etc.), data harmonization (e.g., WMO information systems specifications) and data sharing, including policy (e.g., RDA). - Technology providers contribute to the heterogeneity providing many different competing solutions for geospatial data sharing.
+While some of them have adopted an open source and standards-based approach, others (often from large companies), in some cases, prefer to push their own proprietary solutions. - Cloud providers affect technologies providing new data storage and processing capabilities requiring new solutions for integration with traditional systems. - Application developers contribute to the heterogeneity of the geoinformation world because they provide geospatial applications adopting different technologies, from operating systems and related ecosystems (e.g., Linux, Microsoft, Apple, Google Android), to development platforms (e.g., Java, Python, Javascript) and libraries.